NVIDIA Corporation

 Security Deposit Dispute with Tenant:

-This benefit covers the Member where he/she is a landlord , but where the regular business or livelihood of the Member is that other than a landlord, in defending against the recovery of a security deposit from the Member’s residential tenant for any residence owned and leased by the Member; reviewing the lease and other relevant documents; and preparing a letter to the tenant specifying what part of the deposit, if any, will not be returned.
+This benefit covers the Member where they are a landlord, but where the regular business or livelihood of the Member is that other than a landlord, in defending against the recovery of a security deposit from the Member’s residential tenant for any residence owned and leased by the Member; reviewing the lease and other relevant documents; and preparing a letter to the tenant specifying what part of the deposit, if any, will not be returned.
 It also covers assisting the Member in defending a small claims action; helping prepare documents; advising on evidence, documentation and witnesses; and preparing the Member for the small claims trial.
 The service does not include the attorney’s attendance or representation at the small claims trial, collection activities after a judgment or any services relating to post-judgment actions.

 Construction Defect Dispute: